BitObscuro/Obscuro/README.md

 * Obscuro can run in Bitcoin Regtest/Testnet/Mainnet environment.
 This demo will be running in Regtest mode due to the liquidity constraint.

-* Obscuro is tested with [Ubuntu* Desktop-16.04-LTS 64bits](http://releases.ubuntu.com/16.04.5/ubuntu-16.04.5-desktop-amd64.iso) and [kernel linux-image-4.15.0-29-generic](https://packages.ubuntu.com/bionic-updates/linux-image-4.15.0-29-generic).
+* Obscuro is tested with [Ubuntu* Desktop-16.04-LTS 64bits](http://releases.ubuntu.com/16.04.5/ubuntu-16.04.5-desktop-amd64.iso) and [Ubuntu* 16.04.3 LTS Server 64bits](http://old-releases.ubuntu.com/releases/16.04.3/ubuntu-16.04.3-server-amd64.iso) with their default kernels.
 We do not guarantee its compatibility with any other version of OS and kernel, unfortunately.

 * Similarly, Obscuro works well with [Intel SGX SDK for Linux version 1.8](https://github.com/intel/linux-sgx/tree/sgx_1.8).
 We do not guarantee its compatibility with more recent versions.